 Periodicals & Journals Databases

-Westlaw and Lexis are our most popular databases for searching both Primary (cases, statutes, regulations, and codes) and Secondary sources (law reviews, treatises, legal encyclopedias, and other resources that provide commentary on the law).
+Westlaw and Lexis are our most popular databases for searching both primary law (cases, statutes, regulations, and codes) and secondary sources (law reviews, treatises, legal encyclopedias, and other resources that provide commentary on the law).

-Use citators for resources to ensure they are still good law.
-Electronic Databases include their own citators.
+Use citators to update primary law citations to ensure they are still good law.
+Electronic legal research databases such as Westlaw and Lexis include their own citators.

 Online Resources